Under Testing – Official Launch Coming Soon

 Enhance Your Protection With Add-On Covers

-Cargo protection with add-on coverage visualization
+Farm protection with add-on coverage visualization

-Increased Cost of Working (ICOW)
+Increased Cost of Cultivation

-Catastrophe & Special Risk Add-Ons
+Catastrophe & Weather Add-Ons

 STFI (Storm, Tempest, Flood, Inundation)

-Earthquake Cover
+Landslide / Earthquake Cover

 Operational & Process-Related Add-Ons